When a prospective homebuyer finds out they don’t need to pay for the services of a mortgage broker, their first thought is often: “What’s the catch?”

 Commission rates for mortgage brokers vary widely, depending on the lender, the mortgage type, the length of the mortgage term and so on.

-On average, this compensation can range from roughly 50 basis points (0.50% of the mortgage amount) for one-year terms to 110 basis points (1.10% of the mortgage amount) for five year terms.
+On average, this compensation can range from roughly 50 basis points (0.50% of the mortgage amount) for one-year terms to 110 basis points (1.10% of the mortgage amount) for five year terms at prime lenders.

 As a quick example, suppose your mortgage broker helps you close a $300,000 four-year fixed mortgage.
 Based on a commission of 0.90% they would be paid $2,700.
 Mortgage agents generally have to split this commission with their brokerage house, but they usually keep at least 80% of it or more.